What Veterans Are (Still) Owed On The 4th of July

 If you’re wearing, saying, or doing something to constantly remind the rest of America that we are better than they are, or that they owe us something, you are wrong.
 If you’re reinforcing negative stereotypes about us, particularly that we’re all broken, mentally unstable, or otherwise victims of our time in the service, you’re not helping.
 And if you’re using claims of service-related disabilities to excuse your shortcomings or behavior, you’re not doing yourself or the rest of us any favors.

 Let’s take a look at what veterans are owed on the Fourth of July.
 As a veteran, there are certain things we are entitled to based upon our military service.
-We’re entitled to the benefits we earned, we’re entitled to the gratitude of those who want to give it, and we’re entitled to bear the honor (and responsibility) of being called “veteran” for the rest of our lives.
+We’re entitled to the benefits we earned, we’ve earned the gratitude of those who want to give it, and we’re given the honor (and responsibility) of being called “veteran” for the rest of our lives.
 But while we are “entitled” to certain things from the government, the American people as a whole don’t “owe” us a damn thing.
 And we need to stop acting like they do.

 The cops and judges don’t owe it to you to cut you a break when you make a bad life decision, especially if that decision is related to something that’s not allowed in the service either.
 And they definitely don’t owe you a break if you keep making that decision over and over again.
 If you are being honest with yourself, you know your fellow veterans would be even harder on you for representing the rest of us that way.